Southampton Central Parks: History

 The land on which the parks now lie can trace their formation back to the medieval period, in which the lands surrounded the developing town of Southampton.
 As a result, they were used as open fields, where locals had Lammas rights - which allowed burgesses (locals of the town) the right to pasture after the harvest.
 This was usually between August and April.
 This resulted in the land having many paths crossing it, which form the basis of the paths through the park now.
-The Marsh Improvement Act 1844 then gave the local authority the power to acquire and then build on the area, as well as Southampton Common.
+The Southampton Marsh Act 1844 then gave the local authority the power to acquire and then build on the area, as well as Southampton Common.
 However, public protest led the council to protect 50 acres of this land.
 Throughout the 1840s, Lammas rights were slowly purchased, allowing development of the park to start.
 This development was protracted, hence why the parks gradually opened from 1854 to 1866.

 West Park and East Park (including the area on which the Civic Centre has been built) were the West and East Magdalens (also known as the Marlands), lands granted for the maintenance of the leprosy hospital of St Mary Magdalene.

 Houndwell Park and Palmerston Park both made up the area known as Houndwell Field.
 The field is named for the stream that arises near the junction of where Pound Tree Road and Sussex Road in now located.
 The western edge of Hoglands formed the eastern boundary, and a fragment of a boundary bank still survives.
 The establishment of a new boundary occurred when the southern portion of Palmerston Road was constructed in the middle of the 18th century, alongside the Salisbury and Southampton Canal.